Saturday, March 3, 2018, 1:00-4:00 p.m.SOLD OUT

 Each basic class costs $150 per couple/pair of friends.
 I keep lecture to a minimum and emphasize the massage techniques and communication skills that will let you use your new skills right away.
 I limit class size to no more than eight couples to ensure that each couple/pair gets personal attention.

-These classes are designed for couples, but other pairs of friends are always welcome.
+This class is designed for couples, but other pairs of friends are always welcome.

 Wear loose-fitting, comfortable clothing for the class.
 You will be fully clothed for most of the class, and I have good privacy- and modesty-protecting practices for the brief sections of the classes which require some disrobing.